 (Which, by the way, was a little inaccurate because they changed a bunch of names and facts.
 Not to mention it was

 obviously filmed in southern California.
 Just put a few cacti in pots

-and it looks just like Phoenix.
+and scatter them around the set and it looks just like Phoenix.
 Yeah, right.)